 Your Mid-Term and Final are each comprised of two sections; multiple choice and short answer.
-Each multiple choice section possesses 40 questions while each short answer section includes 12 History 140 (2427)
+Each multiple choice section possesses 40 questions while each short answer section includes 12 key terms.

-key terms.
 From the 12 key terms, six must be selected and responded to.
 The question portion is valued at 80% while the key terms 20% of the exam grade.
 A 6-page research paper is also required.
 Each submission must include an outline, essay and Works Cited.
 Detailed instructions for the research essay will be provided in-class.
 It is very important that you read the essay instructions carefully.
-A typed paper copy of the research essay must be delivered in-person to the instructor in the assigned classroom by the end of the final exam period on the last day of class in order to receive full credit.
+A typed paper copy of the research essay must be delivered in-person to the instructor in the assigned classroom by the end of the final exam period @ 8:30PM on 6/5 in order to receive full credit.
 The final covers only the second portion of the class.